wp-plugins/genesis-translations/readme.txt

 Tested up to: 3.3 beta 4
 Stable tag: 0.1

-Translate your Genesis powered WordPress site in one of the available languages.
+Translate your Genesis powered WordPress site into one of the available languages.

 == Description ==